 Lower Blood Pressure

 While science has yet to publish a study on the cardioprotective effects of quail eggs, we know for a fact that potassium serves as a blood pressure depressant.
-This means that when potassium enters the body via quail eggs consumption, the veins and arteries dilate, thus lowering the overall levels of blood pressure.
+This means that when potassium enters the body via quail egg consumption, the veins and arteries dilate, thus lowering the overall levels of blood pressure.

 Having a healthy metabolism is very important.
 It affects everything from the health of our organs to our ability to lose weight or gain weight.
-Luckily, quail eggs increase metabolism and improve hormonal and enzymatic function due to their B-family vitamins.
-Quail eggs truly help our bodies and organs function properly!
+One of the most remarkable health benefits of quail eggs is that they increase the metabolic rate and improve hormonal and enzymatic function due to their B-family vitamins.
+Eating quail eggs on keto is highly beneficial because of this.

 Fortunately, quail eggs, like regular chicken eggs can really help!
 The nutrients and minerals found in quail eggs help the body get rid of harmful toxins such as mercury and other heavy metals.
 They also help to prevent and rid the body of bladder and kidney stones that can build up over time.

 The main cause of anemia is the lack of iron.
 Iron is a very important mineral for our health.
 It’s needed for our red blood cells, which are vital for carrying oxygen to the cells of our body.
 As an added benefit, quail eggs are rich in iron.
 Eating them regularly protects from iron deficiency, thus reducing the risk of anemia.

 Another important mineral is potassium and quail eggs have plenty of it.
 Compared to chicken eggs, quail eggs have five times the amount.
 This particular mineral is vital for the proper functioning of our bodies.
 It’s a natural vasodilator, which means it relaxes the blood vessels.
 For this reason, potassium regulates blood pressure, keeping hypertension at bay.